 [9] 3GPP TS 28.310: "Management and orchestration; Energy efficiency of 5G".

-6.2.1 Registered subscribers of network and network slice instance through AMF
+6.2.1 Registered subscribers of network and network slice through AMF

 a) AMFRegNbr.

-b) This KPI describe the total number of subscribers that are registered to a network slice instance.
-It is obtained by counting the subscribers in AMF that are registered to a network slice instance.
-It is an Interger.
+b) This KPI describe the total number of subscribers that are registered to a network slice.
+It is obtained by counting the subscribers in AMF that are registered to a network slice.
+It is an Integer.
 The KPI type is CUM.

 c)